maggierui/get-started-with-ai-chat/README.md

 This solution creates an Microsoft Foundry project and Foundry Tools.
 More details about the resources can be found in the [resources](#resources) documentation.
 There are options to enable RAG, logging, tracing, and monitoring.

 Instructions are provided for deployment through GitHub Codespaces, VS Code Dev Containers, and your local development environment.

+### Project Workflow (what happens under the hood)

+- Documents are downloaded from Azure Storage using the configured `AZURE_STORAGE_BLOB_PREFIX` and `AZURE_STORAGE_CONTAINER_NAME` (see `.azure/lmc-doc-chat/.env`).
+- `rebuild_index.py` generates embeddings (`embeddings.csv`), creating `chunk_id` per chunk, and uploads them to Azure AI Search.
+- The search index uses vector + semantic search; the chat service queries it via `SearchIndexManager` to retrieve context for answers.
+- The web chat app calls the API, which embeds the user question, runs hybrid search against the index, and returns responses with retrieved sources.

 ### Solution Architecture